 work

 Work is the human activity that transforms the impermanence of life into lasting form.
-Unlike labor, which responds to necessity, work is a way of imposing stability upon a transient world.
-Through work, human beings shape material into form, crafting objects, tools, and structures that endure beyond the moment of their making.
+Unlike labor, which meets the requirements of necessity and survival, work is a way of creating stability within a transient world.
+Through work, human beings shape raw material into durable form.
+It includes rafting objects, tools, and structures that can endure beyond the moment of their making.

-Therefore, work is not cyclical but linear; it moves toward completion, toward a finished object or design.
-In doing so, it creates the conditions for public life by furnishing a common world in which speech, memory, and action can unfold.
-It is through work that human beings participate in building a world that outlives them.
+Therefore, work is not cyclical but linear; it progresses toward completion, and has a definitive end.
+In the certainty of its ending, work creates the conditions for a meaningful public life by creating a common world of appearance in where speech, memory, and action can unfold.
+It is through work that human beings participate in building a world that endures beyond the finitude of an individual life.

 -